Oversleeping: How Much Rest is Too Much?

 - Chronic Obstructive Pulmonary Disease

-The chronic inflammation and the above diseases affect between 20% to 60% of all Americans.
+The chronic inflammation and the above diseases affect millions of Americans.
 Worldwide, chronic inflammatory diseases contribute to three in five deaths.

 All-cause mortality allows researchers to examine the overall health impact of a variable.
-Since sleep ties into so many systems in the body, this metric aims to assess it’s broad impact.
+Since sleep ties into so many systems in the body, it’s a good candidate for examination using this metric.

 A study of 14,000 twins found interesting links between sleep and mortality.
 Both long and short durations linked with higher mortality, but in different ways.
 Short sleepers showed higher heritable genetic influences on mortality.
 However, long sleep was associated with more environmental influences on mortality.